19hours/sg-statutes/Acts/Land Titles Act.md

 “mortgage”, “mortgagee” and “mortgagor” are as defined in section 69;

-“mortgage” includes a “sub-mortgage”, “mortgagee” includes a “sub-mortgagee” and “mortgagor” includes a “sub-mortgagor”;
+“mortgage” includes a “submortgage”, “mortgagee” includes a “submortgagee” and “mortgagor” includes a “submortgagor”;

+[Act 8 of 2014 wef 15/08/2014]

 “registered mortgage” means a mortgage registered under the Registration of Deeds Act (Cap.
 269) and notified on the land-register and includes a charge so registered and notified; and a “registered mortgagee” has the corresponding meaning as in section 69.